 Easy Read information on annual health checks

-You can ask your doctor or nurse about anything that is hurting or worrying you.
+You can talk about anything that is hurting, worrying, or bothering you.

 Your health check usually lasts about 45 minutes.